Two sections of the Colloquium are offered during fall semester, on Monday or Tuesday afternoon. One section may be offered in spring semester.

 The Colloquium is a one-credit course.
-Most students begin the Colloquium series fall semester and continue through spring, although one can begin the Colloquium any semester.
-Students may enroll in the Colloquium twice.
-During the second Colloquium semester, students may enroll for an additional credit if they are working on an independent project (BIOL 1093).
+Students may enroll in the Colloquium twice; the activities are different each semester.
+After completing one semester of BIOL 1020, students may enroll for an additional credit to work on an independent project (BIOL 1093).
 Projects are optional but encouraged, and are a great way to try out a beginning research experience.

 The Colloquium is an S/N course.
-The "S" grade is based primarily on the journal and regular attendance.
-Journals must be turned in at regular intervals throughout the semester.
+The "S" grade is based primarily on regular attendance and submission of weekly reflective journal and a final career paper.

-- Participate in your small group activities and offer ideas and suggestions to your student leader.
-If you must miss a small group session, let your student leader know in advance.
+- Participate in your small group tours/activities.
+If you must miss a session, let your student leader know in advance.
 Absences must be made up.